 Mr. Furman has served as a member of the Board since 1981 and as the Company’s Chief Executive Officer since 1994.
 He has served as the Chairman of the Board of Directors since January 2014.
 Mr. Furman has been associated with the Company and its predecessor companies since 1974.
 Prior to 1974, Mr. Furman was Group Vice President for the Leasing Group of TransPacific Financial Corporation.
 Earlier he was General Manager of the Finance Division of FMC Corporation.
-Mr. Furman served as a Director of Schnitzer Steel Industries, Inc., a steel recycling and manufacturing company, from September 1993 to January 2016.
-As a founder of the Company’s predecessor, Mr. Furman brings executive management and railcar industry experience to the Board as well as historical perspective on the Company’s origins and evolution.
+Mr. Furman formerly served as a director of Schnitzer Steel Industries, Inc., a steel recycling and manufacturing company.

 Admiral Thomas B. Fargo

-Adm.
-Fargo has served as a member of the Board since July 2015.
-Adm.
-Fargo is a retired military commander with subsequent private sector experience in maritime and other transportation industries.
+Admiral Fargo has served as a member of the Board since 2015 and holds the position of Lead Director.
+Admiral Fargo is a retired military commander with subsequent private sector experience in maritime and other transportation industries.
 As commander of the U.S. Pacific Command from 2002 until 2005, Admiral Fargo led the world’s largest unified command while directing the joint operations of the Army, Navy, Marine Corps and Air Force.
-In this role Admiral Fargo acted as U.S. military representative for collective defense arrangements in the Pacific, ultimately responsible to the President and the Secretary of Defense through the chairman, Joint Chiefs of Staff.
-Admiral Fargo’s naval career included six tours in Washington, D.C. and extensive duties in the Pacific, Indian Ocean and Middle East including serving as Commander-in-Chief of the U.S. Pacific Fleet and Commander of the Naval Forces of the Central Command.
-Admiral Fargo serves as Chairman of Huntington Ingalls Industries, America’s largest military shipbuilder, and on the Boards of Directors for Hawaiian Electric Industries, Matson and United States Automobile Association.
-Previously, he served on the Boards of Northrop Grumman Corporation and Hawaiian Airlines.
+In this role, Admiral Fargo acted as U.S. military representative for collective defense arrangements in the Pacific, ultimately responsible to the President and the Secretary of Defense through the chairman, Joint Chiefs of Staff.
+Admiral Fargo’s naval career included six tours in Washington, D.C. and extensive duties in the Pacific, Indian Ocean and Middle East, including serving as Commander-in-Chief of the U.S. Pacific Fleet and Commander of the Naval Forces of the Central Command.
+Admiral Fargo serves on the Boards of Directors for Hawaiian Electric Industries, Matson and United States Automobile Association.
+Previously, he served as the Chairman of Huntington Ingalls Industries, America's largest military shipbuilder, and on the Boards of Northrop Grumman Corporation, Alexander & Baldwin, Inc. and Hawaiian Airlines.

 Graeme A. Jack